CodyLiska/loungefly-collector/dev-notes.md

 # TODO List to get to MVP

+> **Note:** Maybe work on downloading the images and storing them in the database before troubleshooting them not showing up, or showing up after clicking back in the browser

 ### Dashboard
 - [ ] backpack images don't show up in Recently Added